Merle Woo

-Merle Woo is an American academic, poet and activist who has been described as "a leading member of the Radical Women and the Freedom Socialist Party".
+Merle Woo is an lesbian socialist feminist Asian American academic, poet, and activist who has been described as "a leading member of the Radical Women and the Freedom Socialist Party".
 Her essay "Letter to Ma" was selected for inclusion in the 1981 feminist anthology This Bridge Called My Back.

-Early life
+Early life and family

 Woo was born in San Francisco, California on October 24, 1941 to a Chinese father and a Korean mother, Richard and Helene Woo.
 Woo attended Catholic schools, as her parents believed them to be better than public schools.

+While in college Woo met and married her husband, with whom she had two children.
+In 1973, after multiple attempts to leave the abusive relationship, she was able to do so.
+They divorced in the mid-1970s.

 Education

 In 1965, Woo received a B.A. in English from San Francisco State University.
-In 1969, Woo received a M.A. in English literature from San Francisco State University.
-While in college Woo met and married her husband, with whom she had two children.
+In 1969, Woo received a M.A. in English literature also from San Francisco State University.
 It was while she was studying for her M.A. that Woo witnessed the 1968–69 Third World Student Strikes at the University, which had a huge impact on her becoming an activist.
 Woo also believes that these strikes had a positive impact on her ability to later find work.

-By the late 1970s, Woo had come out as a lesbian.